 One way to enjoy the incredible food at Walt Disney World is to use a Disney Dining Plan.
-The plan changes slightly from year-to-year, but a big change is coming in 2018 – alcoholic drinks are included in all dining plans!
+The plan changes slightly from year-to-year, but 2018 brought a big change – alcoholic drinks are included in all dining plans!

 There are three different dining plans available – the Disney Dining Plan, the Quick Service Dining Plan, and the Deluxe Dining Plan.
 Each plan offers a different combination of meal and snack credits that you can use throughout the course of your stay.

 Here’s the cost and credits included with each plan per night of your stay in 2018: